petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 * If you chose a color directly, it is replaced with the corresponding hex code value.
 * If you chose a color from the current style book, it's replaced with a CSS variable for the linked token (for example, `var(--danger)`).
-* If the current theme does not have any token definitions to use (so a [color palette](#color-palette-configuration) is used instead), it is replaced with a CSS Color (for example, `rgb(255, 0, 0)`).
+* If the current theme does not have any token definitions to use (so a [color palette](#color-palette-configuration) is used instead), it is replaced with a CSS color (for example, `rgb(255, 0, 0)`).

 ## Length Configuration

 {bdg-secondary}`Available Liferay 7.4 U44 and GA44+`

 The `length` configuration type creates a field where you can enter a number and choose predefined units or specify your own units for settings like width, margins, and padding.

 This JSON sample shows a field using the `length` configuration type.
 It includes properties defining the name, label, and default value.